-- A. Regional meets will be held on Saturday, Oct.
-26, 2013, for Class 1A, 2A and Class 3A between the hours of 10:00 a.m. and 3:00 p.m. - B. Sectional meets will be held on Saturday, Nov.
-2, 2013, for Class 1A, 2A and 3A between the hours of 10:00 a.m. and 3:00 p.m. - C. The 2013-2014 State Final meet will be held at Detweiller Park, Peoria, on Saturday, November 9, 2013.
+A. Regional meets will be held on Saturday, Oct.
+25 for Class 1A, 2A and Class 3A between the hours of 10:00 a.m. and 3:00 p.m.

+B. Sectional meets will be held on Saturday, Nov.
+1 for Class 1A, 2A and 3A between the hours of 10:00 a.m. and 3:00 p.m.

+C. The State Final meet will be held at Detweiller Park, Peoria, on Saturday, November 8.
 Peoria High School will host the State Final Meet.

 III.
-SCHOOLS AND OFFICIALS CENTER INFORMATION, ON-LINE ENTRIES, WITHDRAWAL PROCEDURE, ELIGIBILITY, AFFIRMATIVE ACTION AND REGIONAL/SECTIONAL ONLINE LIST OF PARTICIPANTS
+SCHOOLS AND OFFICIALS CENTER INFORMATION, ON-LINE ENTRIES, RULES MEETING PRESENTATION, WITHDRAWAL PROCEDURE, ELIGI-BILITY, AFFIRMATIVE ACTION AND REGIONAL/SECTIONAL ONLINE LIST OF PARTICIPANTS

-The policy for Original School Entry Deadlines, Late Entries, and Late Withdrawals shall be the policies and procedures regarding entry for all IHSA-sponsored sport/activities.
-Directions: Click on Schools and Officials Center Login (Official Representative or Principal Password is required to perform this task), Enter your "User ID" (5 digits, a letter followed by four number) and Password, go to the activity tracker and click the button to add sports for the upcoming year.
+A. The policy for Original School Entry Deadlines, Late Entries, and Late Withdrawals shall be the policies and procedures regarding entry for all IHSA-sponsored sport/activities.
+For complete instructions, please login to the IHSA Schools & Officials Center with your Official Representative USER ID and Password.
+Click on the activity tracker and click the button to add sports for the upcoming year.
 Sports Entry Deadlines are Sept.
 6 (fall), Nov.
 1 (winter) and Feb.
 1 (spring).